What is real food?

 Affordable: All people have access to it.

-As a pescatarian who eats an ample amount of dairy each day, I know I fall short on a humane diet, especially by vegans.
+As a pescatarian who eats an ample amount of dairy each day, I know I fall short on a humane diet, especially by vegan standards.
 But I aspire to be — and, at times, have been — a full-fledged vegetarian.
 So, I know it is within my power to do better.
 That said, I cannot imagine a life without dairy.
 (Although, I could certainly eat less of it.)

 Comments are welcome.

-How would you define real, good food?
+How would you define real, good food and your relation to it?